 The first thing to do is to define a local coordinate system originating at the structure reference point.

 In many land wells, this will be the surface location.
-The target location is then converted to this local coordinate system, if necessary.
+The target location is then converted to this local coordinate system if necessary.

-Cost versus Accuracy
+Target Size -Cost versus Accuracy

-o In many cases, operator companies adopt an arbitrary in-house target size o As the target size get smaller due to certain limitation ( geological or political) you need to be more accurate and cost will increase
+- As the target size get smaller due to certain limitation ( geological or political) you need to be more accurate and cost will increase

-The first step of any plan to correct the azimuth of a well should always be consultation with the Geology Department
+The first step of any plan to correct the azimuth of a well should always be consultation with the Geology Department.

 Knowing the position of the surface location and given the location of the Target, its TVD and rectangular coordinates. wells can be either: